mcmielleman/StarTrekMod/README.md

 # StarTrekMod
-This mod is currently being created by mielleman and Brycey92 for the Galaxy-Craft server.
-Its functionality will be documented eventually.
+This is a mod about Star Trek, for Minecraft.
+Its functionality will be documented gradually.

+mielleman - project leader/coder
+Brycey92 - project leader/coder
+TheCheeseMan48 - artist